jbprek/KafkaWorks/udemy-certification/questions/04-producer.md

 3. the replication factor changes
 4. the number of kafka brokers change

-Explanation

-Increasing the number of partition causes new messages keys to get hashed differently, and breaks the guarantee "same keys goes to the same partition".
-Kafka logs are immutable and the previous messages are not re-shuffled.

 ## Question 14:
 When is the onCompletion() method called?